crystal-lang/rfcs/text/0003-wait-group.md

 # Unresolved questions

-**What to do about the undefined behavior explained above?**

-- disable dynamic increments (follows Java's CountDownLatch);
-- raise when trying to increment while there is a waiter;
-- pass a block to `#initialize` during which we are allowed to increment;
-- accept the behavior as a known risk and document to be careful (Go seems to do that).

-All solutions but accepting the behavior disable dynamic increments in some way, and would prevent using WaitGroup to implement dynamic supervisors or nurseries.

 **What should happen when the counter reaches a negative number?**

 The `#add` and `#done` raise a RuntimeError exception (this is an error), but the waiting fibers may be stuck forever.
 Should the waiting fibers be resumed _and_ also raise a RuntimeError exception?